Outsource Marketing Automation for Consultants: Pros, Cons, and Costs

 - Client onboarding happens smoothly – New clients receive contracts, questionnaires, and next steps automatically after they sign

-Companies using marketing automation to nurture leads see a 451% increase in qualified leads, which means you’re not just saving time – you’re actually generating more business.
+According to an Annuitas Group study, brands using marketing automation to nurture leads see a 451% increase in qualified leads, which means you’re not just saving time – you’re actually generating more business.
+(Source)

 The system works harder than any human assistant ever could, and it scales with your growth.

-It’s like having rails on a train track instead of trying to steer each car individually.
+It’s like putting rails on a train track instead of trying to steer each car individually.

-When someone downloads your free guide, they automatically get educational content that builds trust.
+When someone downloads your free guide, automation can immediately deliver educational content that builds trust.

-When they engage with that content, they get invited to book a call.
-When they don’t respond, they get a different sequence designed to re-engage them.
+When they engage with that content, they can automatically be invited to book a call.
+When they don’t respond, a different re-engagement sequence kicks in to try a new approach.

 Here’s how automation moves people through each stage: